Considering to Buy a Motorbike in Vietnam?

 If you want to go out looking incompetent and not looking a real biker then you can go for the Honda Wave or Dream.
 You get a nice comfy seat and a bike that changes gears easy.
 Really though, where is the fun in that?
 Would you really have motorbiked Vietnam or just scooter’d it?

 The best motorbike in Vietnam is no doubt the Honda Win.
 It has the best value for money and provides the best riding quality.
 With the Honda Win, you will be accepted by fellow riders as having a real motorbike.
 Importantly, the Honda Win will also offer that clutch control needed to ride the high mountain passes in northern Vietnam.

 The Honda Win will break down as all motorbikes in Vietnam do.
 However, in the long run, the Honda Win in Vietnam is truly indestructible.
 Replacing a chain will cost up to $5 and even blowing up an engine will only cost $50 each time.

 What to Check Before You Buy

-All motorbikes you will consider buying will have been damaged, and not all will have been properly repaired.
+Since these motorbikes have been crashed, they’ve been damaged, and not all have been repaired properly.
 Here are a few basic checks to make before you buy a motorbike in Vietnam:

 - Check the headlight works and is powerful.
 Riding at dusk or night in Vietnam is going to be one of the most dangerous things you do in Asia.
 You are not always going to reach your destination in daylight hours, so be prepared.

 - Make sure your battery properly charges and holds a charge.
 This is the steady power supply for your headlight if the battery is no good you’re going to have a weak headlight.

 - Test the front brake before riding to quick.
 I didn’t, mine didn’t work properly, and I ended up running into a roadside stall before the deposit had even been paid while on the test run.

 - Check that the motorbike has it’s Blue Card (registration papers)